MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 1. Lastly, change your startup project in Visual Studio to the 'Boilerplate' project and simply click the "Run" button.
 ![Run](https://github.com/microsoft/Microsoft-Fabric-developer-sample/assets/138197766/16da53ad-013a-4382-b6cd-51acc4352c52)

 Upon the initialization of the workload, an authentication prompt will be presented.
-It is essential to highlight that administrative privileges for the capacity are a prerequisite:
+It's essential to highlight that administrative privileges for the capacity are a prerequisite:

 ![signIn](https://github.com/microsoft/Microsoft-Fabric-developer-sample/assets/138197766/573bb83a-1c54-4baf-bf52-0aca1e72bc21)